 More information on the Council's classification of a branch campus can be found in Section 1-3-102 of the Accreditation Criteria.

-Application for a fully online Branch requires prior discussions with ACICS and a preliminary planning and assessment visit.
-Please contact Dr. Joseph E. Gurubatham, Director of Campus Development for guidance.
+Application for a fully online branch campus requires prior discussions with ACICS and a preliminary planning and assessment visit.
+Please contact Dr. Joseph E. Gurubatham, Executive Vice President of Accreditation and Institutional Development for guidance.

-A learning site is a non-main campus which does not meet the definition of a branch.
+A learning site is a non-main campus which does not meet the definition of an branch campus.
 Examples of learning sites may include training for government, corporate training, classes for high school students, temporary classroom space, and sites where only portions of a complete program are offered.

 If the proposed campus is separate from the main campus, the students cannot easily avail themselves of the student services at the main campus, and a complete program is offered to the general public at the site, it meets the Council's definition of a branch campus.
 This location must be reported using the Part I of the Branch Campus Application.
 If the proposed campus does not meet these definitions or if additional clarification is necessary, please contact the Council office.